-Where Sea Meets Cedar: First Steps onto the Pier
+Where Sea Meets Cedar: A Morning Walk on the Pier in Port Moody, British Columbia

 Where Sea Meets Cedar First Steps onto the Pier - Photo By Thanasis Bounas